-We are pleased to include in our annual report this year our new climate change report on page 13.
-Bisichi's operations contribute over 99% of our CO2 emissions and are the operations on which we have focused in this report.
+We are pleased to include in our annual report our climate change report on page 12.
+Bisichi's operations contribute over 97% of our CO_2 emissions and are the operations on which we have focused in this report.
 Bisichi recognises that climate change represents one of the most significant challenges facing the world today and supports the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
-Bisichi recognises the need, and is committed to, diversifying its future business activities into areas outside of coal.
-Bisichi is continually looking at alternative independent mining and renewable energy related opportunities, as well as new opportunities to add to its existing UK property and listed equity investment portfolios.
-In the interim Bisichi continues to work closely with Vunani Mining, its BEE partner in Black Wattle and Sisonke Coal processing, to be responsible stewards of its legacy coal operations, taking into account the climate related risks outlined in our climate report and the impact these risks may have on all our stakeholders.

-In the UK, Bisichi has seen its rental revenue from its retail property portfolio remain stable in 2022.
-Overall, Bisichi billed revenue from its directly owned property portfolio of £1.11 million (2021: £1.12 million) during the year.
+While we remain confident in Bisichi's ability to achieve significant value from its South African operations, the Company is committed to diversifying its future business activities into areas other than coal.
+Bisichi is continually looking at alternative independent mining and renewable energy related opportunities, as well as new opportunities to add to the existing UK property investment portfolios.

-In light of the strong results achieved for the year and the performance of Bisichi's South African operations, for the year ended 31 December 2022 the Bisichi directors have recommended a final dividend of 4p (2021: 4p) per share and a special dividend of 8p (2021: 2p) per share.
-LAP will receive £0.5 million.
+In the UK, Bisichi saw its rental revenue from its retail property portfolio improve during 2023.
+Overall, Bisichi billed revenue from its directly owned property portfolio of £1.3 million (2022: £1.1 million) during the year.
+In light of the challenging year, the directors of Bisichi recommended a final dividend of 4p (2022: 12p, including special dividend) per share, of which LAP would receive £0.2 million.
+This would take the total dividends per share for the year to 7p (2022: 22p) if approved by its shareholders.